Graeme Souness: Inductions

 Inducted into the Scotland national football team roll of honour in 1985, when he gained his 50th international cap.
 In 1998, Souness was included in the Football League 100 Legends list.
-A poll of 110,000 Liverpool supporters – 100 Players Who Shook The Kop, saw Souness placed the ninth most popular player in the club's history.
+A 2006 poll of 110,000 Liverpool supporters – 100 Players Who Shook The Kop, saw Souness placed the ninth most popular player in the club's history, and in 2026 he was ranked the club's sixth greatest ever player in another official Liverpool F.C. poll.
 Souness has been inducted into the English Football Hall of Fame (in 2007), the Scottish Football Hall of Fame (in 2004) and the Rangers F.C.
 Hall of Fame.

 A summary of Souness's personal achievements are as follows in chronological order: